Enyoo/refreshToken/README.md

 # refreshToken
-This project was develop with the propose for apply refresh token on nodeJS
+This project was developed with the proposal to apply update token in nodeJS using express to generate routes, postgresql for database and prism as ORM

 # REQUIRED
     POSTGRESQL